KLM protocol: State measurement/readout

-In the KLM protocol, a quantum state can be readout or measured using photon detectors along selected modes.
+In the KLM protocol, a quantum state can be read out or measured using photon detectors along selected modes.
 If a photodetector detects a photon signal in a given mode, it means the corresponding mode state is a 1-photon state before measuring.
 As discussed in KLM's proposal, photon loss and detection efficiency dramatically influence the reliability of the measurement results.
 The corresponding failure issue and error correction methods will be described later.

 A left-pointed triangle will be used in circuit diagrams to represent the state readout operator in this article.

 Implementations of elementary quantum gates

 Ignoring error correction and other issues, the basic principle in implementations of elementary quantum gates using only mirrors, beam splitters and phase shifters is that by using these linear optical elements, one can construct any arbitrary 1-qubit unitary operation; in other words, those linear optical elements support a complete set of operators on any single qubit.

 The unitary matrix associated with a beam splitter $\mathbf{B}_{\theta,\phi}$ is: